What is retirement housing?

-Listed below are the sheltered properties we own and a short description of the facilities in each scheme:
+Listed below are the retirement properties we own and a short description of the facilities in each scheme:

 Calton: Chalmers Place, Chalmers Street and Chalmers Court & Millroad Drive

 57 one bedroom ground and first floor flats and 10 two bedroomed flats/bungalows which are fitted with an alarm system and are provided with the services of Retirement Housing staff.
 There is a locally based Community Hall which is available for tenants groups and activities.
 We encourage all tenants to become involved to help organise and attend as many as possible and make suggestions for any new events which tenants may wish to see being held.

 Bridgeton: Main Street, Mackeith Street & Dale Path

-61 one bedroom flats which are fitted with an alarm system and are provided with the services of Housing Support staff who are is based at 19 Mackeith St where the common room is also situated.
+61 one bedroom flats which are fitted with an alarm system and are provided with the services of Retirement Housing staff.

-The alarm system is linked by a two-way speech system to either Housing Support staff (when on duty) or to Cordia at its operating centre in Tradeston Street allowing emergency cover 24 hours a day, 365 days a year.
+The alarm system is linked by a two-way speech system to Cordia at its operating centre in Tradeston Street allowing emergency cover 24 hours a day, 365 days a year.
 Detailed information on how the system works is provided to all tenants when they move into one of our houses.
 There is a locally based Community Hall which is available for tenants groups and activities.
 We encourage all tenants to become involved to help organise and attend as many as possible and make suggestions for any new events which tenants may wish to see being held.

 We have 33 mainstream houses scattered amongst different communities in Glasgow and East Dunbartonshire.
 They are owned or managed by Thenue and the majority of tenants were part of the Lennox Castle Discharge Programme, which began in 1997.